karenfreemansmith/Epic-JSWk5-AngularFitHub/README.md

 Epicodus JavaScript Week 2 Individual Project.

 ### Specifications
-#### User Stories:
-* I want to log a food I have eaten by submitting a form with food name, calories and details.
+* Add food by submitting a form with food name, calories and details.
-  (is there a calorie counter API I could use to get this info?)
-* I want to view a list of foods I have logged.
+* View a list of foods I have logged. *(Optionally, can display a list of pre-entered food by clicking a button - to test filters)*
+* Select filter to view
-* I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
+  * all foods, high-calorie foods (more than 500 calories)
-  (pipe, also wonder about displaying nutrition graphs/pie char?)
+  * high-carb foods (more than 70% carbs)
+  * high-fat foods (more than 30% fat)
+  * low-protien foods (less than 10% protein).
-* I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).
+* Click a food to edit its name, details or calories.
-(Further Exploration)
+* Highlights calories if the macro nutrients and calories don't add up close to the same.
-* Custom SASS styling with corresponding Gulp tasks to compile.
+* Styles Sass compiled with Gulp tasks.
-* Display of the total number of calories consumed in a day, and/or the average number of calories consumed in a day.
-* Add a property that records when each food was eaten.
-The user could enter a date and time, or the app can generate a timestamp.
-* Expand the application to display multiple days of food logs.
-Group the food entries by day.
-Then include a component to display the total calories for whichever day the user selects.
-* Add a new master component to average the total calories consumed per day so that the user can figure out how much exercise they should be getting on a regular basis.
+* Shows date and time when food was entered.

 ## Setup/Installation
 * npm install